Remodeling for Multigenerational Living

 Designers interviewed for an article about multigenerational living for Houzz.com agree: the clients’ main request is that although people want to be together, they don’t want to bother each other.

 Even if your parents aren’t moving in today, it’s smart to incorporate multigenerational features when considering a home remodel.
-The features will be there if / when you need them and they’re a marketable asset if you decide to sell your home.
+Consequently, the features will be there if / when you need them.
+In addition, they’re a marketable asset if you decide to sell your home.

 Features to Include in a Remodel for Multigenerational Living